Ways to Make Your Next Walt Disney World Vacation Romantic

 The gourmet meal you’ll enjoy at the Chef’s Table includes seven courses and based on the main dining room’s selections.
 It generally takes about two and a half hours.
 During the meal, the chef interacts with you and lightly tailors the menus to fit your preferences, often offering tastes of additional items.
 You are tended to by a butler (Albert) and a maid (Victoria).

-The Chef’s Table cost per person is $200 plus tax and gratuity.
-If you would like to sample wine pairings with each course, the additional cost per person is $95 plus tax and gratuity.
+The Chef’s Table cost per person begins at $425 plus tax and gratuity.
+If you would like to sample wine pairings with each course, the additional cost per person starts at $200 plus tax and gratuity.
+There are zero-proof pairings available, which start at $110.00 per person.

 A dress code is enforced.
 Gentlemen are required to wear a jacket and tie and ladies should be in evening attire (dress or pant suit).

 There is only one seating per night for the Chef’s Table, so it is hard to get a reservation, but well worth it.
-In order to reserve this highly sought-after table, call (407) WDW-DINE (939-3463) at 7:00 am (ET) exactly 180 days in advance, and select option #2.
+In order to reserve this highly sought-after table, go to the Victoria & Albert Chef’s Table Dinner page or call (407) 939-3862 at 7:00 am (ET) exactly 60 days in advance.

 For a less expensive — but no less romantic — dinner option than those listed above, consider Be Our Guest restaurant in Magic Kingdom’s New Fantasyland.
 Featuring floor-to-ceiling arched windows, sweeping murals inspired by France’s Loire Valley, snow details on the windows, graceful Gothic arches and intricate mosaics, this is a meticulously Imagineered dining destination based on the tale of Beauty and the Beast.
-This restaurant, which opened in December 2012, has three themed rooms: the West Wing, Belle’s Library and the grand 2-story Ballroom.
+This restaurant has three themed rooms: the West Wing, Belle’s Library and the grand 2-story Ballroom.

 Be Our Guest is counter-service at lunch (less romantic, but also less expensive) but offers table service at dinner.
 Book your table early, as this is a popular restaurant.

-Many Walt Disney World restaurants can accomodate engagements and other romantic events.
-To reserve, just call (407) WDW-DINE (939-3463) for regular reservations, or Group Dining at (407) 939-7707 for groups of 8 or more.
-For larger events such as rehearsal dinners, post-wedding dinners and anniversary parties, you can also book a private party at some of the restaurants mentioned below.
-Call the Group Dining line for details, including costs, rules and menus.
+Many Walt Disney World restaurants can accommodate engagements and other romantic events.
+You can make a reservation online or by using the MyDisneyExperience app on your phone.
+For larger events such as rehearsal dinners, post-wedding dinners and anniversary parties, you can also book a private party at some of the restaurants mentioned below, contact them directly to find out what your options are.

 You can arrange to have special cakes at restaurant events, too!